 Thereafter, Bvekenya tirelessly sought the elusive Dhlulamithi until in November 1929, when he again attempted to kill him, he ended up looking along his rifle barrel at the elephant, before apparently lowering his rifle and saying, “Let him live”.
 Or did he?
-Most Gonarezhou Shangaan who’d known Barnard, even if only by repute, were united in their belief Bvekenya would never have passed up the opportunity to shoot a big tusker.
+Most Gonarezhou Shangaan tribesmen who had known Barnard, and even if only by repute decades later, were united in their belief Bvekenya would never have passed up the opportunity to shoot a big tusker.
 He was after all a hardened commercial ivory poacher.

 In 1932, a mere three years after Bvekenya had retired to his farm Vlakplaas in the Western Transvaal, two enormous tusks reputedly having belonged to the legendary Dhlulamithi, were sent to R Balmer, an ivory trader in Lourenco Marques (now Maputo) in Mozambique.
 He exported them to London for auction by S Figgis & Co.
 Ltd. The tusks weighed 73kg (160lbs) and 73 ½ kg (162lbs).
 It was never stated who supplied them.
 Could it have been Bvekenya himself?

 In August 1967, thirty-eight years later, a South African Defence Force general, Victor Verster, shot a bull elephant on the north bank of the Lundi (now Runde) River, in the shadow of the Chilojo Cliffs.
 The left tusk went 62kg (137lbs) and the right tusk 48kg (107lbs).
-In those days the Runde River north bank of the yet to be gazetted Gonarezhou National Park was a Controlled Hunting Area reserved for VIPs helping sanctions bound Rhodesia.
+In those days the Runde River north bank of the yet to be gazetted Gonarezhou National Park was a Controlled Hunting Area reserved for VIPs helping sanctions bound Rhodesia thwart the trade embargo.
 They were rather controversially allowed ‘free VIP' hunting.
 The elephant in question was already a known and his movements were being monitored, albeit loosely.
-Warden Tim Braybrooke spotted him inside the Controlled Hunting Area, and notified Ranger Richard Harland, who was guiding General Verster.
+The late Warden Tim Braybrooke spotted him inside the Controlled Hunting Area, and notified Ranger Richard Harland, who was guiding General Verster.
 It didn’t take long before this Dhlulamithi was dead.

 Above: Warden Tim Braybrooke (deceased) poses with the elephant bull shot by SADF General Verster in August 1967.
 The elephant was carrying tusks of 62kg (137lbs) and 48kg (107lbs).